 If you have ever thought about buying or selling a home you have more than likely heard common misconceptions about dealing with a real estate agent.
 As with any industry, there are good and bad reputations built.
 Someone you know may have chosen the wrong agent and skewed your view, or you may have read an article about a bad experience when trying to buy a home.
-But as with any here-say, there are common myths that are simply untrue.

 Tardiness Should Be Expected

-This is a common misconception regarding most industries.
+This is a common misconception in most industries.
 Tardiness is a personal flaw rather than a professional expectation.
 A real estate agent is no different than a cable installer.
-If they are consistently late, it is because they are unprofessional and disrespectful, it is not because they are a real estate agent.

 An Agent Will Attempt to Increase the Price to Make More Money

-Even though it is true a real estate agent makes their paycheck on commissions, their commission scale rarely adds value for increasing the price.
+Even though it is true a real estate agent makes their paycheck on commissions, their commission scale rarely adds value to increasing the price.
 An agent is less likely to raise the price and risk losing the sale than to make the commission by getting you the best price.
 The agent makes an average of 2.5% on each sale.
-If the listing price of a home is $200,000, the agent makes a commission of $5000.
-It would not be in the agents best interest to raise the price to $210,000 and risk the $5000 commission for an extra $250.

 An Agent MUST Show You Homes When Demanded